creativescala/creative-scala/src/pages/expressions/02-starting.md

 1 + 2 // : Int = 3
 ```

 This may take a little while the first time you save it.
-It will be much faster after on subsequent saves.
+It will be much faster on subsequent saves.

 This very simple program provides an example of all the concepts we'll discuss in the remainder of the chapter: